Garthdee House on Campus

 Operationally, the University is developing a fabric first approach to ensure the energy efficiency and sustainability of all our buildings and campus operations.

-The University has waterless urinals, which are helping save more than one million litres of water a year and sales of ONE water in our cafeterias, where part of the sale goes to fund wells in Africa, have led to RGU supporting two wells.
+The University has waterless urinals, which are helping save more than one million litres of water a year.
+Sales of ONE water in our cafeterias, where part of the sale goes to fund wells in Africa, have led to RGU supporting two wells.
 The Sir Ian Wood Building has a ground source heat pump which is working to supply heating around the building.
-Our estates team use electric grounds equipment with a view to moving reducing a reliance on petrol powered apparatus completely.
+Our estates team use electric grounds equipment with a view to reducing a reliance on petrol powered apparatus completely.

 One of RGU's key priorities is to reduce the overall environmental footprint through carefully targeted actions, interventions and choices.
 These include: